 Ted made Syrah and Petite Sirah for a number of years but in more recent years transitioned into focusing on Cabernet Sauvignon based wines.
-The 2007 Syrah shows big aromatics – black licorice, spices and almost a “meaty” component.
-It is a dark wine, rich in flavor with reasonably but not un-balanced tannins.
+The 2007 Olabisi Syrah shows big aromatics – black licorice, spices and almost a “meaty” component.
+It is a dark wine, rich in flavor with moderate tannins which complement rather then detract from the finish.

 The 2011 was Olabisi’s last vineyard designate Chardonnay – subsequent vintages are labeled, “Napa Valley.”
-This vintage was sourced from the Ceja Vineyard in the Napa side of the Carneros region in the southern part of the valley.
+This vintage was sourced from the Ceja Vineyard pn the Napa side of the Carneros region in the southern part of the valley.
 This wine was 100% barrel fermented on yeasts already present on the grapes and underwent 100% malolactic fermentation.
 It is rather dark yellow in the glass; it is very aromatic even served at a cold temperature.
 It shows aromas of honeydew melon, honeysuckle and hints of caramel.
 It is a crisp wine but with some weight.
-Pear notes and a hint of baking spice mid palate.
+Pear notes and a hint of baking spice show mid palate.
 The fruit lingers for quite some time on the finish.

-The 2010 Napa Valley Cabernet Sauvignon is 100% varietal and was the current release during our most recent visit.
+The 2010 Olabisi Napa Valley Cabernet Sauvignon is 100% varietal and was the current release during our most recent visit.
 The bouquet is nice – showing herbal notes, berry aromas with a noticeable lusciousness on the palate, a “supple mouth feel” as Ted describes of the wine.
 A darker plum note shows on the palate, with notes of boysenberry and blackberry.
 The tannins are delicate, framing a wine that has very good acidity.

 In July of 2015 Olabisi opened a beautiful tasting room in a stand-alone building just off Lincoln Ave (the main street through Calistoga).
 The entrance is a short half a block walk down Washington Street.
 This smart looking building was the prior home of the now closed Wappo Bar and Bistro.
 The tasting room sits right next to Evangeline Restaurant (French food with a Creole twist) and Olabisi’s wines are on their wine list.
 Plenty of parking on residential side streets within a short walk of this the tasting room.